-In 2018, she co-curated The Great Spectacle: 250 Years of the Summer Exhibition at the Royal Academy of Arts in London with Mark Hallett.
-She also co-leads the London, Asia research project with Hammad Nasar, Senior Research Fellow at the PMC.
+She co-leads the London, Asia research project with Hammad Nasar, Senior Research Fellow at the PMC, and they will co-curate, with Amy Tobin, an exhibition at Kettle’s Yard, Cambridge on the artist Li Yuan-chia and the LYC Museum and Art Gallery he established in Cumbria in the 1970s.
 Much of her writing has focused on the entangled relationships between Britain and South Asia and she has published widely on this topic.
 She was a founding partner of the Leverhulme-funded Enchanted Modernities: Theosophy, Modernism and the Arts c.1875–1960 international network, and was also Co-Principal Investigator on the AHRC-funded Internationalism and Cultural Exchange c.1880–1920 network with Grace Brockington.

 Sarah was recently a Visiting Senior Lecturer at the Courtauld Institute of Art, teaching an MA Special Option course on British modernism for two years, and was a lecturer in the History of Art Department at the University of York from 2008–2013.
 She has co-curated and contributed to a number of exhibitions, including Enchanted Modernities: Theosophy, the Arts and the American West (Nora Eccles Harrison Museum, Utah, 2013), William Etty: Art & Controversy (York Art Gallery, 2011) and Gilbert & George: Major Exhibition (Tate Modern, 2009).

 She was named one of Apollo magazine’s '40 Under 40' in the European art world, and in 2018 was elected as a Fellow of the Royal Society of Arts.